cppalliance/safe-cpp/proposal/draft.md

 }
 ```

-In Safe C++, the standard conversion will not bind a mutable borrow or mutable lvarue reference.
+In Safe C++, the standard conversion will not bind a mutable borrow or mutable lvalue reference.
 During overload resolution for `obj.func()`, candidate #2 fails, because the compiler can't bind the object parameter type `Obj&` to the object expression `lvalue Obj`.
 But candidate #1 is viable, because the standard conversion can still bind the object parameter type `const Obj&` to the object expression `lvalue Obj`.

 The subsequent statements call candidate #1 by explicitly requesting mutation. `&obj` is syntax for creating a `prvalue Obj&` from the `lvalue Obj` operand.
-We can call the func member function on that reference. `obj&.func()` uses a special postfix syntax that alleviates the need for parentheses.
+We can call the `func` member function on that reference. `obj&.func()` uses a special postfix syntax that alleviates the need for parentheses.
 Finally, the `mut` keyword puts the remaining operators of the _cast-expression_ into the [_mutable context_](#the-mutable-context).
 In the mutable context, standard conversions to mutable borrows and mutable lvalue references are enabled.
-Overload resolution finds both candidates #1 and #2 viable, and chooses #2 because the mutable lvalue reference ranks higher than the const reference.
+Overload resolution finds both candidates #1 and #2 viable, and chooses #2 because the mutable reference outranks the const reference.

 Here's a list of _unary-operators_ for taking borrows, lvalue and rvalue references, and pointers to lvalues.